Brokenwire : Wireless Disruption of CCS Electric Vehicle Charging: Related Work

 \section{Related Work}

-Disrupting wireless communication using IEMI has been well studied~\cite{mitch2011signal, bayraktaroglu2013performance, poisel2011, xu2005feasibility}.
+Disrupting wireless communication has been well studied~\cite{mitch2011signal, bayraktaroglu2013performance, poisel2011, xu2005feasibility, wilhelm2011short}.
 Nevertheless, simple jamming that aims to decrease the signal-to-noise ratio by emitting noise in the spectrum of the communication channel is ineffective and resource-intensive.
 As such, more intelligent jamming strategies that exploit design weaknesses in the targeted protocol, for example, IEEE 802.11, LTE, or 5G, have been demonstrated~\cite{clancy2011efficient, rahbari2015swift, la2016physical, arjoune2020smart}.
+In addition, denial-of-service attacks utilizing vulnerabilities at the Medium Access Control (MAC) layer have proven effective~\cite{negi2003jamming}.
+Exploiting the CSMA/CA mechanism in IEEE 802.11 networks has been discussed by different papers~\cite{toledo2008robust, zhangpreamble, kyasanur2005selfish, pelechrinis2010denial}, with~\cite{zhangpreamble} being the closest to our work.
+The authors demonstrated that the throughput of a WiFi channel can be substantially reduced by injecting fake preambles that cause the target node to back off and stop communicating.

-It is well known that PLC is susceptible to electromagnetic interference (EMI)~\cite{nateghi2021susceptibility, soriano2017feasibility, plc_iemi, lampe2016}.
+It is well known that PLC is susceptible to electromagnetic interference (EMI)~\cite{nateghi2021susceptibility, soriano2017feasibility, lampe2016}.
 At the same time, PLC tends to cause electromagnetic emanation, even so strong that it can interfere with amateur radio~\cite{lampe2016}.
 The work by~\cite{baker2019} demonstrated that this also applies to the Combined Charging System.
 A similar attack, although wired rather than wireless, has been demonstrated in~\cite{dudek2019}.
 However, to the best of our knowledge, no research has been conducted that evaluates the real impact of EMI against the CCS charging communication.
 The authors of~\cite{bao2018threat} mentioned only briefly the possibility of a denial-of-service attack against the charging communication by emitting noise in its spectrum.
 And the researchers in~\cite{dayanikli2020electromagnetic} focused on the electromagnetic susceptibility of the voltage and current sensors in charging stations.